Harlem Yacht Club

-The Harlem Yacht Club, currently based on City Island in the New York City borough of The Bronx and incorporated in 1883, is the third oldest continuously functioning yacht club in the City of New York, the first being The New York Yacht Club (founded in 1844, and currently active in Manhattan and in Newport, Rhode Island), and followed by the Williamsburgh Yacht Club (founded in 1871 in Brooklyn, and currently still active in College Point, Queens).
+The Harlem Yacht Club (HYC) is a yacht club on City Island in the New York City borough of The Bronx.
+Incorporated in 1883, it is the third oldest continuously functioning yacht club in the City of New York, following The New York Yacht Club (founded in 1844) and the Williamsburgh Yacht Club (founded in 1871).
 The club currently has over 100 enrolled members in various membership categories.

 History

-HYC was originally one of several boating clubs founded in the 19th century on the banks of the Harlem River in upper Manhattan, where it established its first clubhouse at the foot of 121st Street.
+The Harlem Yacht Club was originally one of several boating clubs founded in the 19th century on the banks of the Harlem River in upper Manhattan, where it established its first clubhouse at the foot of 121st Street.
 Over the next two decades, the club grew and acquired a station at College Point, Queens, where most of its races and regattas took place.
 In 1894, the club sold the station at College Point while establishing a new one on property it had purchased on City Island, as its membership grew.

 For the next ten years, the club occupied both locations – a clubhouse in Manhattan and its City Island station on Hunter Avenue.
-In 1898, the club began building an impressive Victorian-era clubhouse on City Island, which opened in June of the following year.
-Its opening was heralded by a “salute of seventeen guns ... an illumination [of the fleet], and fireworks ashore and afloat.”

-By 1901, The New York Times noted that, ...in place of the fishing smacks and oyster boats that once anchored in East Chester Bay is the fleet of the Harlem Yacht Club.
+In 1898, the club began building a Victorian-era clubhouse on City Island, which opened in June of the following year.
+Its opening was heralded by a "salute of seventeen guns ... an illumination [of the fleet], and fireworks ashore and afloat."
+By 1901, The New York Times noted that, "...in place of the fishing smacks and oyster boats that once anchored in East Chester Bay is the fleet of the Harlem Yacht Club."
 In 1903, the club gave up its location in Manhattan, which was taken over by the newly formed Metropolitan Yacht Club.

-HYC has been at its present location on City Island since then.

-The clubhouse built in 1898 was destroyed by fire on May 29, 1915, and was replaced by the club's current three-story structure that same year.
+The City Island clubhouse built in 1898 was destroyed by fire on May 29, 1915, and was replaced by the club's current three-story structure that same year.
 The destroyed building was valued at $15,000.